boostercloud/booster/docs/chapters/04_features.md

 ## Authentication and Authorization

-Booster accepts standard [JWT tokens](https://jwt.io/) to authenticate incoming requests, and you can use the claims included in these tokens to authorize access to commands or read models by using the provided simple role-based authorization or writing your own authorizer functions.
+Booster accepts standard [JWT tokens](https://jwt.io/) to authenticate incoming requests.
+Likewise, you can use the claims included in these tokens to authorize access to commands or read models by using the provided simple role-based authorization or writing your own authorizer functions.

 > [!NOTE] To learn how to include the access token in your requests, check the section [Authorizing operations](#authorizing-operations).